mathieucarbou/YaSolR/docs/manual.md

 ### Overview

+[![](assets/img/screenshots/app-overview-light.jpeg)](assets/img/screenshots/app-overview-light.jpeg)

 The overview section shows some global information about the router:

+- The grid power and voltage
-- The temperature is coming from the sensor installed in the router box
+- The temperature of the router box (if the sensor is installed)
-- The electricity measurements are coming from a JSY or PZEM

-[![](assets/img/screenshots/app-overview-light.jpeg)](assets/img/screenshots/app-overview-light.jpeg)

-- `Output 1` / `Output 2`:
+- The total routed metrics aggregated for both outputs together
+- The output status
+- The relay status (or a switch to manually control them if not in automatic mode)

+Possible Output Status:

 - `Disabled`: Output is disabled (dimmer disabled or other reason)
 - `Idle`: Output is not routing and not in bypass mode
 - `Routing`: Routing in progress
 - `Bypass`: Bypass has been activated manually
 - `Bypass Auto`: Bypass has been activated based on automatic rules
-- `Temperature`: This is the temperature reported by the sensor in water tank, if installed

-- `Relay X Manual Control`: ON/OFF switch to control the relay manually.
-  Only available when the relay is not in automatic mode.
-  Otherwise the relay state is displayed.

 > ##### IMPORTANT
 >
-> The resistance value that you see in the overview page is an estimation of the global resistance value corresponding to output 1 and output 2 combined together,
+> The resistance value that you see in the overview page is a calculation or measurement of the global resistance value corresponding to output 1 and output 2 combined together.
-> and this value is measured by a JSY or PZEM when routing.
 >
-> This is **not** the resistance value calibrated for each output in the `Hardware Config` section.
+> This is **not** the resistance value calibrated for each output in the [Output 1 and Output 2 Config](#output-1-and-output-2-config) section.
 {: .block-important }

-### Output 1 and 2
+### Output 1 and Output 2

+[![](assets/img/screenshots/app-output.jpeg)](assets/img/screenshots/app-output.jpeg)

 The output sections show the state of the outputs and the possibility to control them.

-[![](assets/img/screenshots/app-output.jpeg)](assets/img/screenshots/app-output.jpeg)

-**Energy:**

-- `Power`: Routed power.
-- `Apparent Power`: Apparent power in VA circulating on the wires.
-- `Power Factor`: Power factor (if lower than 1, mainly composed of harmonic component).
-Ideal is close to 1.
-- `Voltage`: The dimmed RMS voltage sent to the resistive load.
-- `Current`: The current in Amp sent to the resistive load.
-- `Resistance`: The resistance of the load.
-- `Energy`: The total accumulated energy routed by this output, stored in hardware (JSY and/or PZEM).

-> ##### IMPORTANT
->
-> A PZEM is required to see the measurements of each outputs.
-{: .block-important }

 **Dimmer Controls:**